LambdaTest/documentation/docs/accessibility-testing-settings.md

 ### Review Issues

 There are certain issues that are required reviews by QA or Developers to mark them as issues and clarifies that it needs to be resolved.
-Click on the **Review** button in your dashbaord to initiate the process.
+Click on the **Review** button in your dashboard to initiate the process.

 To enable the needs review checks in your automated tests, set the capability `needsReview: true` in your configuration file.